mhmd-azeez/website/input/posts/email-snapshot-testing.md

  - testing
 ---

+> This post is my annual contribution to the 2021 [C# Advent Calendar](https://www.csadvent.christmas/).
+Please check out all the great posts from our wonderful community!

 Many systems require sending emails to notify users.
 And testing these notifications manually is a pain.
 So it's one of the best use cases for integration testing.
 First, let's create strongly typed model for our `Welcome` email:

 ```cs